LibrePDF/OpenPDF/README.md

 - Code indentation style is 4 spaces.
 Maximum line length is 120 characters.
 - Generally try to preserve the coding style in the file you are modifying.

+## OpenPDF 3.0.0

+- **Package name changed** from `com.lowagie` to `org.openpdf`.
+Source code that uses OpenPDF must update its import statements accordingly.
+Usually this can be done with a simple find-and-replace operation in your IDE.

+- This change reflects the true identity of OpenPDF as a modern, community-driven PDF library independent of the original iText 2.x (`com.lowagie`).
+It avoids conflicts and clarifies project ownership going forward.

 ## Dependencies

 ### Required Dependencies